 If you do feel a new DMP is your best choice, then how should you set it up?

-CABMoney is a free online facility from Citizens Advice that will generate letters to your creditors, income & expenditure sheets, calculate pro rate offers etc. It’s completely private and you don’t have to go to Citizens Advice for advice before using it – though if you are wondering if a DMP is right for you, that could be a good idea!
+CABMoney is a free online facility from Citizens Advice that will generate letters to your creditors, income & expenditure sheets, calculate what to offer etc. It’s completely private and you don’t have to go to Citizens Advice for advice before using it – though if you are wondering if a DMP is right for you, that could be a good idea!

 You could also go to another commercial debt management firm – although I can’t think of a good reason to do this!
 See Choosing a Debt Management company where I’ve looked at this in detail.
 If your current DMP firm is suggesting you change to a particular firm, remember they are probably being paid to say this…

 Getting some help to decide